 For my 16th birthday – around the same time I made the transition from long haired drummer in bands to the digital introspection of a computer nerd – I got a gift from my dad.
 Reynolds 531 steel tubes.
 Arranged by Castle Bromwich craftsmen.
 Lines, bolts and welds right from the metal skin of a Spitfire.
-Blue gloss glittering from a Rolls Royce.
 A design made to outlive it’s owner.
 To be repaired repeatedly.
 Brought inside away from the cold and damp of winter like a beloved pet.
 Wiped and coated to delay inevitable rust.
 A Dawes World Tour bike frame with a life to live, in need of an adventure.

 At a certain age everybody needs freedom.
 Often the tool of your freedom becomes the cornerstone to your memories of youth.
 For many of my friends in rural Norfolk this came when their toes tentatively touched the pedals of a car for the first time.
 From those cautious first lessons they were soon screaming down country lanes, friends ensconced in the back, playing peaking music from tinny plastic speakers.
 This smell of the 1 litre engine spinning thousands of times a minute to maintain the rush of wind.
 Parting trees, puddles and pigeons.

 Freedom can mean almost anything to anyone.
-If there was only one definition then could you even call it freedom at all?
+If it had a definition then it wouldn’t be freedom.

 Most importantly you finally escape the mental helplessness of childhood which lingers beyond the age when you’re supposed to have “grow up”.
 In our comfortable seats reading this on a laptop or phone costing more than the expected annual income of the majority of the world, we are privileged.
 We can decide to say yes to our dreams unlike most humans in history.
 The first step is realising it.

-That’s why on May the 1st 2018 I’m leaving London.
+That’s why on May the 20th 2018 I’m leaving London.
 Cycling South East and pedalling until I end up back where I started.
-3 years, 30 countries, 120,000km in the saddle.
+2 years, 60+ countries, ~120,000km in the saddle.
 Carrying food and water for weeks where there’s no supplies.
 Living in a giant waterproof sock where there are no beds.